Fredi/Phenix/README.md

 ## License

-Phoenix is released under the MIT license.
+Phenix is released under the MIT license.